loopwerk/loopwerk.io/content/articles/2024-10-02-django-settings.md

 }
 ```

-You’d then run your Django site using this `settings_production.py` file - by passing that as a parameter to whatever you use to run your Django instance (like gunicorn).
+You'd then run your Django site using this `settings_production.py` file - by passing that as a parameter to whatever you use to run your Django instance (like gunicorn).

 While this multiple-settings-files solution works, I find it pretty hard to work with, since you now always have to deal with multiple files.
-You don’t have a single overview of all settings for an environment.
-There’s also the problem that database passwords and the `SECRET_KEY` are committed to git, which is of course a huge no-no.
+You don't have a single overview of all settings for an environment.
+There's also the problem that database passwords and the `SECRET_KEY` are committed to git, which is of course a huge no-no.

 So at some point, many years ago, I switched to [django-environ](https://github.com/joke2k/django-environ), a popular package that allows you to read an `.env` file and use those values in your `settings.py` file.
 And this `.env` file is **not committed to git**, instead you create this locally and on your server.